History of the Republican Party (United States): McKinley years: 1897–1901

+Roosevelt years: 1901–1909

 Theodore Roosevelt, who became president in 1901, had the most dynamic personality of the era.
 Roosevelt had to contend with men like Senator Mark Hanna, whom he outmaneuvered to gain control of the convention in 1904 that renominated him and he won after promising to continue McKinley's policies.
-More difficult to handle was conservative House Speaker Joseph Gurney Cannon, who blocked most of Roosevelt's legislative goals in 1906-1908.
+More difficult to handle was conservative House Speaker Joseph Gurney Cannon, who blocked most of Roosevelt's legislative goals in 1906–1908.

 Roosevelt achieved modest legislative gains in terms of railroad legislation and pure food laws.
 He was more successful in Court, bringing antitrust suits that broke up the Northern Securities Company trust and Standard Oil.
 Roosevelt moved to the left in his last two years in office, but was unable to pass major Square Deal proposals.
 He did succeed in naming his successor, Secretary of War William Howard Taft, who easily defeated Bryan again in the 1908 presidential election.

 By 1907, Roosevelt identified himself with the left-center of the Republican Party.
 He explained his balancing act: